The 4 Enabling DisciplinesDexterity

 Hagel, John, Beyond Process: How to Get Better, Faster as Exceptions become the Rule, Deloitte Insights, November 13, 2017

 Moreover, a top-down process often misconstrues the intrinsic nature of digital strategy.
-Past approaches conceived formal business strategy at the top were subsequently implemented throughout the organization in a multi-year time frame.
-In contrast, the development of a digital strategy is by nature iterative.
+Traditonally formal business strategy has been formulated at the top and subsequently implemented throughout the organization in a multi-year time frame.
+In contrast, the development of a digital strategy is by nature iterative and requires substantial bottom-up feedback.

 Digital strategy is a continual process of identifying the overall goals, developing short-term initiatives which move the organization closer to the goal and then rethinking the nature of those goals based on what the organization has learned from those short-term initiatives.
 As such digital strategy requires not only top-down commitment but bottom-up feedback as well.
 The degree of digital maturity is measured by the extent that technology is adopted through pull (i.e. employees introducing novel technological solutions themselves) vs. push (i.e. all initiatives conceived and pushed into the organization from the top).